 The R-PP also illustrates current ongoing processes to address weak law enforcement.
 For example, UEM (Universidade Eduardo Mondlane) is providing technical support to the National REDD Working Group including awareness raising and training of field-level staff to create a capable knowledge base.
 This involves improving law enforcement and governance to reduce illegal activities (p.
 44).
 This process was concluded in July 2011, with detailed information to be provided once UEM has compiled it.

-Lastly, the R-PP does not analyse whether or not there is any illegal cross border trade in forest products driving deforestation and forest degradation and, furthermore, it does not recognise the importance of regional cooperation to tackle the issue of illegality and corruption.
+Lastly, the R-PP does not analyse whether illegal cross border trade in forest products is contributing to deforestation and forest degradation.

 Recommendations: